LamaHamadeh/CodeDisclosed/README.md

 # CodeDisclosed
-This repository has all the MATLAB code used in all the videos uploaded on the Code Disclosed YouTube channel.
+This repository has all the MATLAB code used in all the videos uploaded on the Code Disclosed YouTube channel (https://www.youtube.com/@CodeDisclosed)

 Channel Description